Ryan-Martin22/ironclad-jewellery/README.md

 The Order total was also compared on the checkout page, the successful checkout page, on Stripe, and within the Order database to ensure all totals matched.

+### 6. As a shopper, I want to be able to be able to feel that my personal and payment details are safe and secure so that I can confidently carry out my purchase.

+- Address details can be saved if the user has an account and updated/removed if the user wishes.
+This was tested by adding and removing an address via the profile page.
+An address was also added and saved to the profile upon checkout to test that it saved within the User's Profile page.

+- The project uses Stripe to process payments, keeping the user's payment information safe and not stored within their user profile.

+- Payment information isn't stored in any of the project's models or reflected in any confirmation emails.

+### 7. As a shopper, I want to be able to be able to view an order confirmation so that I can verify my order is correct.

+- Users with a profile have a list of orders made on their profile page.
+Clicking the order number takes the user to view the confirmation page that was displayed directly upon checkout.
+The confirmation contains the following details of the purchase:
+    - Order Number
+    - Order Date
+    - Product Name and Quantity
+    - Price per item
+    - Delivering to
+    - Phone Number
+    - Address
+    - Order Total
+    - Delivery Cost
+    - Grande Total

+- The above details contained within the order confirmation matched the items initially added to the shopping bag, the checkout form page Order Summary, and the order in the database.

+### 8. As a shopper, I want to be able to receive an email confirmation of my order so that I have proof of my order for my records.

+- Email confirmation was tested by placing an order to an email address that can be checked.
+An email confirmation matching the template set up in the checkout app was received with the correct order details within and a contact email for if there was an issue with the order.